 If you’re wondering where to go whale shark swimming in May, we recommend heading to Belize.
 Specifically, the protected Gladden Spit and Silk Cayes Marine Reserve (GSSCMR) in the centre of Belize’s Barrier Reef.

 During the months of April and May, a mass fish-spawning event (similar to the coral spawning event above) occurs here, attracting whale sharks from near and far.

 The spawning is linked to the phase of the moon.
 If you really want to swim with the whale sharks, it’s best to book a trip for just after the full moon.
 Tour operators in the area will be able to help you with this.

 Want to save the handy information in this article for later?
 Save this image for when you need to recall the best destinations to swim with whale sharks!

 June – Koh Tao, Thailand

-If you want to enjoy all of these on your trip, as well as getting the chance to swim with a whale shark, then we recommend the southern island of Koh Tao.
+If you want to enjoy all of these on your trip, as well as the chance to swim with a whale shark, we recommend the island of Koh Tao.
 The main whale shark season in Koh Tao runs from March to June, although you can sometimes find whale sharks here in September and October too.